The movie was available to view by donation October 4-10.

 If for any reason The All-Access Upgrade does not meet your expectations, you may request a full refund within 14 days from the date of purchase.

 Refund requests must be made in writing.
-Refunds will be issued in the same form of payment made and may take up to three weeks to process.
+Refunds will be issued in the same form of payment made.
 Contact us for assistance.

 Refunds apply only to purchases of the All-Access Pass.
 No refunds are offered for donations.